mihaiolteanu/mugur/README.md

 # Install

-Git clone it, for now, until this package  will be submitted to MELPA.
+Git clone it, for now, until this package  will be available from MELPA.
 ```bash
 git clone https://github.com/mihaiolteanu/mugur ~/.emacs.d/lisp/mugur
 ```